Noxmore/bevy_materialize/readme.md

 type = "StandardMaterial"

 [material]
-# Asset paths are relative to the material's path.
+# Asset paths are relative to the material's path,
+# unless they start with a '/', then they will be relative to the assets folder.
 base_color_texture = "example.png"
 emissive = [0.1, 0.2, 0.5, 1.0]
 alpha_mode = { Mask = 0.5 }